tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ### HTLC-like script

-In this use case we have a script that controls where ita can be spent.
+In this use case we have a script that controls where it can be spent.
 The script is out of scope for this example, but has applies the following rules:

 * Alice can spend the UTXO unilaterally after block _n_, **or**